manasmbellani/athena-dnssplunkapp/README.md

 ## Introduction
 An app based on the DNSPython package in python which adds commands to run DNS queries of different types such as MX, TXT, CNAME, A

 Please note that this app is currently only supported for Splunk Enterprise 8.x.
+It is also typically installed on a Splunk search head.

 ## Setup
 Note that the instructions below assume that `athena-dnssplunkapp` has been git cloned in the /opt directory on a Linux host.